luciancahil/Python-Enigma/README.md

 The other 2 rotors follow a similar pattern.
 Rotor 2's orientation turns the "H' into a "K", then into an "L", then finally back into "I", and the third rotor (Rotor 1 with orientation 11), turns the "I" into a "T", then into a "P", and finally into an "E".

-## Reflector.
+### Reflector.

 The Reflector behaves very similarly to the plugboard, except for 2 key differences.
 One, all letters are paired, and two, the parings cannot be altered.
+The parings are included below the rotor parings.

 As it is, "E" is paired with "Q" on the reflector, so the reflector in this case outputs a "Q".

-## Running backwards.
+### Running backwards.

 After the reflector, we go through the rotors and plugboard backwards.